abriljordan/github-user-activity/README.md

 To use this script:

-Save it as github_activity.rb.
+Save it as github-activity.rb.
-Make it executable: chmod +x github_activity.rb
+Make it executable: chmod +x github-activity.rb
-Run it from the command line: ./github_activity.rb <username>
+Run it from the command line: ./github-activity.rb <username>